olmobaldoni/logseq-formula-ocr-plugin/README.md

 - Enable developer mode: `Logseq > Settings > Advanced > Developer mode`
 - Import Plugin: `Logseq > Plugins > Load unpacked plugin` and point to the cloned repo.

+**Option 2: installation from marketplace**

+In Logseq:

+- Search for the `LaTex Formula OCR` plugin directly in the marketplace.

 ---